Official websites use .gov

 Paternal contribution of perinatal health

 We continued to recruit couples into the Study of Pregnancy and Neonatal Health (SPAN) at four study sites, in order to investigate paternal contributions to the developmental origins of health and disease.
 While much research has been devoted to maternal exposures, information on paternal factors is greatly lacking, despite evidence of potential epigenetic pathways in animal models.
-Data collected will uniquely answer important questions about how paternal obesity and other cardio-metabolic risk factors affect the fetal growth, placental factors, and neonatal outcomes.
+The data collected will uniquely answer important questions about how paternal obesity and other cardio-metabolic risk factors affect fetal growth, placental factors, and neonatal outcomes.

 Publications